BMH Visitor Policy

 - A family member or designated person may stay overnight in the patient’s room at the discretion of the clinical nurse administrator.

-- Visitors who exhibit signs of a viral or other transmissible illness will be asked to leave the hospital.
+- Visitors who exhibit signs of a viral or other transmissible illness may be asked to leave the hospital.

 *Space is restricted in some departments and visitors might be limited to allow for social distancing.
 Call the department prior to arrival if you have concerns.

-Cloth masks will no longer be accepted for anyone on campus, including patients.
-Staff will ask visitors who do not follow regulations, or who display unacceptable or disruptive behavior, to leave.
-If necessary, we will call Security for additional help.
+Visitors who do not follow regulations, or who display unacceptable or disruptive behavior, will be asked to leave.
+If necessary, staff will call Security for additional help.

 The following BMH entrances are open as indicated: